top of page

 The fundamental message of contemporary CKD management is that we already possess the tools to substantially reduce CKD-related complications; our challenge is deploying them earlier and more consistently across healthcare systems (Herrington et al., 2025).
 Successful implementation requires systematic attention to five domains.

-We must initiate kidney- and heart-protective therapies early, with RAS inhibitors and SGLT2 inhibitors forming the foundation in appropriate patients, complemented by statins for atherosclerotic cardiovascular disease prevention and layering in finerenone or GLP-1 receptor agonists where evidence-based and tolerated (Herrington et al., 2025).
+3. We must initiate kidney- and heart-protective therapies early, with RAS inhibitors and SGLT2 inhibitors forming the foundation in appropriate patients.
+This should be complemented by statins for atherosclerotic cardiovascular disease prevention and layering in finerenone or GLP-1 receptor agonists where evidence-based and tolerated (Herrington et al., 2025).

-Although this final step is based on current recommendations, I challange all primary providers, specialists and patients themselves to be more proactive and pull the trigger for nephrology referral earlier so that proper, goal directed therapy, is implemented early and monitored to give the patient the best possible outcome.
+Although this final step is based on current recommendations, I challenge all primary providers, specialists, and patients themselves to be more proactive and pull the trigger for nephrology referral earlier.
+This ensures that proper, goal-directed therapy is implemented early and monitored to give the patient the best possible outcome.

 Conclusion

 Chronic kidney disease stands at an inflection point.
-We have moved from offering rudamentary therapeutic options to an evidence-rich era where multiple complementary interventions can meaningfully alter disease trajectories and reduce cardiovascular risk.
+We have moved from offering rudimentary therapeutic options to an evidence-rich era where multiple complementary interventions can meaningfully alter disease trajectories and reduce cardiovascular risk.

 The gap between what we know and what we do remains substantial, but it is fundamentally a problem of implementation rather than knowledge.
 By embracing CKD as a shared responsibility across specialties, systematically applying simple screening tools, and deploying our expanding therapeutic arsenal early and comprehensively, we have an opportunity to bend the curve on what would otherwise become the fifth leading cause of death worldwide within a generation.